Prerequisites

 Query Metrics

-query.js automatically records a row into QueryMetrics every time a GRAPH directive resolves from a workspace stub (--workspace mode).
+cypher-shell queries can be profiled using Neo4j's built-in PROFILE prefix to inspect execution plans and timing.
+QueryMetrics nodes are populated automatically every time a GRAPH directive resolves from a workspace stub.
 No configuration needed — it just works after install.

 New install?
 QueryMetrics starts empty and fills itself automatically.
 The first entry appears after OpenClaw loads any workspace stub for the first time.